 Nowadays the home chef is faced with an ever-increasing array of choices when it comes to choosing a cooking oil when preparing fried foods.
 But to the healthy eating advocate, which types of oil are the most healthy — or at a minimum, which ones should we avoid?

-Oils all have the same purpose during cooking, that is to increase surface area of the food in contact with the heat, and to produce a crispy layer on the surface of the food by means of a reaction called the Maillard effect.
+Oils all have the same purpose during cooking, which is to increase the surface area of the food in contact with the heat, and to produce a crispy layer on the surface of the food by means of a reaction called the Maillard effect.
 This crispy layer enhances taste, texture, and is one of the many reasons we love fried foods.

 Criteria for a Healthy Cooking Oil

 Each type of oil comes from a different source, however, and can have vastly different nutritional properties.
 But what are the main criteria in determining which oils are healthy and which are not?
 It turns out that there are essentially four main criteria:

 |Monosaturated Fatty Acids (MUFAs)||considered to be healthy dietary fats unlike saturated or transfats.
 We should be striving to eat foods that contain unsaturated fat.|

 |Polyunsaturated Fatty Acids (PUFAs)||the "Omega" fats that are present in the oil.
 The health effects depend on the proportion of Omega-3 (good in moderate amounts) to Omega-6 (research generally showing it's bad for us).
 The downside of PUFAs is that they are sensitive to heat, so when used for cooking, many of the health benefits are lost.|